WEBINAR: Explore the Latest Telematics Trends in "The Future of Telematics"

 Overcoming Resistance and Securing Driver Buy-In

 The panelists emphasize that transparency and clear communication are crucial for reducing driver resistance to telematics.
-Michael shares the importance of building trust with your drivers, stressing the need to be overly transparent on what the system does and what data is being collected.
+Tuomi shares the importance of building trust with your drivers, stressing the need to be overly transparent on what the system does and what data is being collected.
 This helps drivers feel informed rather than monitored.

-Sara approaches telematics as a proactive safety program, not as a disciplinary tool, helping drivers see it as supportive rather than punitive.
+Wojcik approaches telematics as a proactive safety program, not as a disciplinary tool, helping drivers see it as supportive rather than punitive.
 She explains how they rolled out their program in phases, using driver champions to help communicate the system’s benefits; peer-to-peer messaging from trusted colleagues often makes telematics more relatable and less intimidating.

 In addition to transparency, the panelists underscore the value of recognizing and rewarding positive driving behaviors.
-Sara explains how her teams use recognition certificates as well as local rewards, such as barbecues, to celebrate safe driving.
-Michael also shares his experience of turning telematics into a friendly competition, noting, “When we started posting the scores of not just the drivers, but the crews as a whole, you better believe there was a ripple effect.”
+Wojcik explains how her teams use recognition certificates as well as local rewards, such as barbecues, to celebrate safe driving.
+Tuomi also shares his experience of turning telematics into a friendly competition, noting, “When we started posting the scores of not just the drivers, but the crews as a whole, you better believe there was a ripple effect.”

 By framing telematics as a tool for coaching and rewarding good driving, our experts have found that drivers are more willing to buy into the system and view it as a resource for their own safety and professional growth.

-Watch "The Future of Telematics" On-Demand
+Watch "The Future of Telematics" On Demand

 To hear more about the current and anticipated telematics trends, visit the link below to download and watch the full recording.
 The insights and tips offered provide a valuable guide for anyone looking to enhance fleet safety, increase driver engagement and build stronger fleet-insurer partnerships.